Date is unlike anything Soma Saito has released so far, yet it sounds incredibly familiar and unique.

 The last time I listened to such artistry and music sensibility was with Miyu Irino‘s DARE TO DREAM and Toshiyuki Toyonaga‘s MUSIC OF THE ENTERTAINMENT, two of the best albums ever released by male seiyuu.
 Saito raised the bar and delivered an equally unique and memorable release.

-He embraced his passions and inspirations, made the best use out of all he’s learned as a seiyuu, and ended up taking a big risk into making such a unconventional release that would be exactly how he wanted people to perceive his career as a solo artist.
+He embraced his passions and inspirations, made the best use of all he’s learned as a seiyuu, and ended up taking a big risk in making such an unconventional release that would be exactly how he wanted people to perceive his career as a solo artist.
 This is Soma Saito at his finest, up close and personal.